bzator/ASE2022_AOT_artifacts/README.md

 (cd out_minip_parse_ipaddr && make)
 ```

 This will produce the `native` binary with the compiled (and linked) off-target code.
-Adding `AFL` instrumentation requires different target to build:
+Adding `AFL` instrumentation requires a different target to build:
 ```bash
 (cd out_minip_parse_ipaddr && make afl)
 ```

 There are other targets like `asan`, `msan`, `ubasn`, `dfsan`, `klee` etc. Please consult the generated `Makefile` for details (building some of the targets might require latest clang version 15 installed).
-After the build of `afl` target completes the OT is ready to be fuzzed.
+After the build of the `afl` target completes the OT is ready to be fuzzed.

 ```bash
 cd out_minip_parse_ipaddr